leanswift/leanswift.github.io/supplierportal/src/pages/20.1.0/usermanual-supplierportal-user.md

 -Based on whether econnect is installed or not , the registration portal appears with/without supplier theme.

 -Once the supplier registration is completed and sent for buyer approval,user is notified with message "Thank you for registering with  us.
 Your request has been sent for review.
-It may take a few hours or days to receive a response" in the homepage
+It may take a few hours or days to receive a response" in the homepage.

 <kbd><img alt="Registration Page with econnect" src="../../images/usermanual/after-supplier-registration.png" width="500"></kbd>